yahoo/CMAK/README.md

 Configuration
 -------------

-The minimum configuration is the zookeeper hosts which are to be used for kafka manager state.
+The minimum configuration is the zookeeper hosts which are to be used for CMAK (pka kafka manager) state.
 This can be found in the application.conf file in conf directory.
 The same file will be packaged in the distribution zip file; you may modify settings after unzipping the file on the desired server.